benjamin-wilkins/treasure-in-hiding/ch-4.md

 "Really?" asked Johny.

 "Yes!
-Just across the stream!" said Elsie, once again unable to contain her exitment.
+Just across the stream!" said Elsie, once again unable to contain her excitement.

 "Was that what we heard last night?" wondered Rose.
 "Well, it can do no harm to go and see."

 Across the river leading down to the house there was a fence.
 Behind the fence were some horses.

-"I think I know who's horses they are," said Johny.
+"I think I know whose horses they are," said Johny.
 "Remember when father said that the people next door kept horses?
 Well, we've found where they're kept."

 Soon the horses went away to the other side of the field.